Atrial flutter definition and facts

 Are atrial flutter, stroke, and heart attack the same?

-To diagnosis this type of arrhythmia the doctor or health care professional will ask you about your medical history, history of symptoms, and physical exam.
+Atrial flutter is diagnosed by you medical history, history of symptoms, and a physical exam.
 Electrocardiography (ECG or EKG) frequently makes the diagnosis by showing saw tooth flutter waves in several (II, III, aVF and/or V1) of the 12 ECG leads recorded, indicating atrial tachycardia of about 250 – 350 bpm.

 Atrial flutter ECG sawtooth wave strip pattern